SabotagePerformanceAppraisals/seattle-scrum/_pages/education.md

 ----

+During the COVID-19 situation, the CSM class is available as a LIVE VIRTUAL session using tools like Zoom, Google Docs, and other online collaboration methods.
+{: .notice--warning }

 During class, CSM participants explore Agility while divided into self organizing Scrum teams of 4-7 people each, experiencing learning situations beyond the ScrumAlliance's certification requirements.

 As Michael James puts it,